Experimental protection of quantum coherence by using a phase-tunable image drive: Results and discussion

 The Floquet mode appears as beatings of the Rabi frequency and is $\phi$-tunable.
-Similarly to the case of Gd$^{3+}$, the qubit protection and Floquet mode dynamics is obtained for the $S=5/2$ spin of \Mn, here measured in the experimental conditions of Fig.~\ref{Fig:T1T2}.
+Similarly to the case of Gd$^{3+}$, the qubit protection and Floquet mode dynamics is obtained for the $S=5/2$ spin of \Mn, here measured under the experimental conditions of Fig.~\ref{Fig:T1T2}.
 Rabi oscillations and corresponding FFT spectra are shown in Fig.~\ref{Fig:MgOPhase} for two values of the initial phase, $\phi=0^\circ$ (green) and $\phi=45^\circ$ (gold), while simulations are shown in black.
-The decay times are much exceeding $T_2$ for both values (here $T_1\approx15$~$\mu$s, see Fig.~\ref{Fig:T1T2}); however, the dynamics is strikingly different.
-When the drive and image pulses have the same initial phase (one can consider the initial time in Eq.~\ref{eq:HamRotFram} as $-\frac{\theta}{4\pi\Delta}$ without loss of generality), the Rabi oscillations have maximum visibility, with no beatings.
+The decay times are much larger than $T_2$ for both values (here $T_1\approx15$~$\mu$s, see Fig.~\ref{Fig:T1T2}); however, the dynamics is strikingly different.
+When the drive and image pulses have the same initial phase (one can consider the initial time in Eq.~\ref{eq:HamRotFram} as $-\frac{\theta}{4\pi\Delta}$ without loss of generality), the Rabi oscillations have maximum visibility, with almost no beatings (see \cite{Note19}).
 At $\phi=45^\circ$, the spin torques generated by the $h_d$ and $h_i$ fields induce strong beatings or a Floquet mode creating two additional modes of the Rabi frequency.
 The left panel shows Rabi splittings equal to the Floquet frequency for $\phi=45^\circ$ and a single Rabi oscillation for $\phi=0^\circ$.

 Experimentally, we can continuously vary the value of $\phi$ and analyze the frequency and intensity of the Floquet mode.
 As an example, a comparison between theory and experiment is shown in Fig.~\ref{Fig:Phase2D} for the case of \Gd for $\Delta=h_d/\sqrt3=34$~MHz.
 For even and odd multiples of $\pi/4$, a single and a splitted Rabi mode is observed, respectively.
-The Rabi splitting is the Floquet mode and is constant as a function of $\phi$.
-However, its intensity oscillates with a period of $\pi/2$ as imposed by the geometry of the $h_{d,i}$ torques on the qubit: when aligned ($||$ or anti-$||$) no beatings are present and the Rabi oscillation is optimally sustained; when perpendicular, the beatings are maximized generating a visible Floquet mode.
+The Rabi splitting is the Floquet mode and is constant as a function of $\phi$ but its intensity oscillates with a period of $\pi/2$.
 The effect is evident in simulations as well, since the terms in $h_{d,i}$ of $\mathcal H_{RF}$ are along the same direction or orthogonal, for $\phi=0^\circ$ and 45$^\circ$ respectively.